hugtechio/jest-aws-simple-mock/README.md

 - aws-sdk(version 2) ** not all services **
 - aws-sdk(version 3) ** DynamoDB, Lambda, S3, CloudFront, SESv2, CognitoIdentityProvider **

-# Important Note
-Version less than equal 0.3.x is unstable release.
-So that Please update to 0.4.0 if you use above version.

 ## Basic Usage
 **AWS-SDK v2**
 ```ts